 I'm not so sure about that.
-I think that, like one of those deep sea starfish, if you sped up the camera of my life you’d see me creep along the sea bed, sucking the nutrients off the rock or coral.
+I think that, like one of those deep sea starfish, if you sped up the camera of my life you’d see me creep along the sea bed, harvesting nutrients from rock and coral.

 As I say, libraries are where you go to watch the sedimentation of a culture.
-But this is your culture, your own sedimentation you are watching.
-It is not uninteresting.
+But this is my culture, my own sedimentation I am watching.
+It is a little chaotic, but not uninteresting.

 We have in Norbiton: Ideal City a library, known as Solomon’s Library.
 It is our public library – public in the sense that there are other people there, it is open to other citizens of the Ideal City.
 In material terms it is not extensive, but then it is not a repository of books so much as a place where stuff pertaining to books happens.
 You can talk, read, yawn, scratch, drink tea and doze.
 And in that rich somnolent state appropriate to the culture of books, some other bit of you is waking up, is hyper-aware, attentive to the cockroach scurry of thought and memory.